-If you have been thinking about experimenting with condenser microphone elements I would suggest this one:
+If you have been thinking about experimenting with condenser microphone elements I would suggest this one available from DigiKey:

-I have an extra mic that is still in the package.
-On the back it has a tiny graph of the frequency response.
+At the time that I wrote this instructable I was using a mic element from Radio Shack.
+I had an extra one of these that was still in the package.
+On the back of the package it had a tiny graph of the frequency response.
 If you go to the Shure microphone web site, you can look at the specs for there very popular SM58 microphone, The RadioShack mic’s upper frequency response actually looks flatter than the SM58 out to about 15 Khz.
 It would be helpful if the Radio shack graph had more resolution so we would know exactly where the upper frequency cut off actually is.
 It is actually well above the 10 Khz stated in the specs on the back of the package.
 Don’t get me wrong.
 The SM58 is a great microphone for live performances where the performer is belting out a tune with the mic almost touching their face.
 SM58s are really rugged.
 If you like to swing your microphone around by it’s mic cord and occasionally dropping it on the stage (Roger Daltrey) this is the microphone for you.
 I own two SM57s (same mic with a smaller wind screen).
 It just isn’t the right microphone for some applications such as DIY audio projects.
 By the way.
 The SM58 will set you back about $100.
 The RadioShack mic is an ok vocal mic but a really good area mic.
 If you want to use it as a vocal mic you will need a foam wind screen.

 Some audio equipment provides voltage at the microphone input jack so an external power supply is not needed for a condenser mic.
 Some equipment does not.
 Many off the shelf condenser microphones (complete microphone including and audio cable and connector or a connector that accepts a microphone cable) have a built in battery holder to power the microphone and some do not.
 So sometimes, depending on what condenser microphone you are using and what you are plugging into, you need a battery operated power supply or it will not work.